 Full Body Workouts

-Is Circuit Training Better than HIIT for Full Body Workouts?
+Is Circuit Training Better Than HIIT for Full Body Workouts?

-By HipTrain Team4 min read
+By HipTrain Team3 min read

-Is Circuit Training Better than HIIT for Full Body Workouts?
+Is Circuit Training Better Than HIIT for Full Body Workouts?

-Quick Stats Box:
+Quick Stats Box

-• Total Time: 25-30 minutes including warm-up and cool-down
+• Total Time: 25-30 minutes (including warm-up and cool-down)

-• Equipment Needed: No equipment required, optional light dumbbells (5-10 lbs)
+• Equipment Needed: Yoga mat required; dumbbells (5-10 lbs) optional

 • Difficulty Level: Intermediate